Oscar Gonzalez Player Props: Guardians vs. Rays

-Oscar Gonzalez and his .324 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Tampa Bay Rays and Aaron Civale on August 11 at 6:40 PM ET.
+Oscar Gonzalez and his .314 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Tampa Bay Rays and Shawn Armstrong on August 12 at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-2) against the Rays.

 Oscar Gonzalez Game Info & Props vs. the Rays